Sleeper hit: In music

+The 1990 single "Somewhere Over the Rainbow/What a Wonderful World" by Israel Kamakawiwoʻole became a sleeper hit after being featured in numerous film and TV soundtracks throughout the 2000s and 2010s, the song eventually charted across Europe in 2010 and 2011, finishing 16th on Germany's decade-end charts for the 2010s.

 Nirvana's second album Nevermind was released in September 1991 with low expectations, hoping to sell 500,000 copies.
 The album entered the Billboard 200 at number 144, but slowly climbed up the charts over the following months, entering the top 40 in November.
 The album was selling 300,000 copies a week by December, before in January 1992, it even replaced Michael Jackson's Dangerous at number 1 on the Billboard charts.
 The album went on to sell over 30 million copies worldwide, and has since become one of the world's best-selling albums of all time.

+"Thank You" by Dido was first featured in the movie Sliding Doors in 1998 and released as a single in September 2000 but did not chart on the Billboard Hot 100 until Eminem sampled the track for his hit single "Stan", which helped propel "Thank You" and Dido's debut album No Angel, which was released in 1999, to mainstream success.
+The single debuted on the chart at No. 80 in January 2001, and eventually peaked at number three in April 2001.
+No Angel entered the Billboard 200 at No. 144, where it eventually reached its peak position of No. 4 on the chart.